TikTok Analytics – Basics and Most Important Features (2025)

 Click the analytics icon in the bottom left corner of your screen.

-What information about the individual video can you check?
+What information about the individual video can you confirm?

 • Number of likes